Dare 2 Be D.E.A.F. awards scholarship, shopping sprees to Lake City students

 Since its inception in 2014, Dare 2 Be D.E.A.F. has hosted multiple career fairs and vision board parties, plus awarded four scholarships and 11 college shopping sprees.
 The program has spanned from elementary to high school.
 These initiatives have reached more than 800 students, parents and educational advocates in Florence County School District Three, the announcement said.

 The organization’s most recent initiative is its DARE To READ book drive.
 The theme for this year is “Reading in the City.”
-The chosen book is “Ron’s Big Mission, a story based on Dr. Ronald E. McNair’s life as a young boy.
-More information can be found at www.dare2bedeaf.com.
+The chosen book is “Ron’s Big Mission," a story based on Dr. Ronald E. McNair’s life as a young boy in Lake City.
+More information can be found at dare2bedeaf.com.